cehfisher/cehfisher.github.io/content/blog/weinsteins/index.md

 published: Originally published on Code Like a Girl
 ---

-<em class="hidden">Originally published on <a href="https://code.likeagirl.io/there-are-weinsteins-lurking-in-every-profession-including-tech-d833d7d92758" target="_blank">Code Like a Girl</a></em>
+<em class="hidden">Originally published on <a href="https://code.likeagirl.io/there-are-weinsteins-lurking-in-every-profession-including-tech-d833d7d92758" target="_blank" rel="noopener noreferrer">Code Like a Girl</a></em>
 ##The Backstory

-Unless you have been under a rock for the last week or so, you have probably heard about the horrible allegations leveled against <a href="https://www.newyorker.com/news/news-desk/from-aggressive-overtures-to-sexual-assault-harvey-weinsteins-accusers-tell-their-stories" target="_blank">Harvey Weinstein</a> — a.k.a. the mega movie mogul who liked to leverage his position for evil.
+Unless you have been under a rock for the last week or so, you have probably heard about the horrible allegations leveled against <a href="https://www.newyorker.com/news/news-desk/from-aggressive-overtures-to-sexual-assault-harvey-weinsteins-accusers-tell-their-stories" target="_blank" rel="noopener noreferrer">Harvey Weinstein</a> — a.k.a. the mega movie mogul who liked to leverage his position for evil.
 Really, it is a classic case of abuse of power...a real-life drama, that will likely become a movie itself in short time.

 I applaud the women who came forward, both in the past — and were basically ignored or paid for their silence; and to the women in the present — who by sheer numbers alone, could no longer be ignored or silenced.
 It took courage to speak up.
 That is a courage I have not had.
 Until now.